Biblical & Theological Studies

 Bring the Bible to the Real World

-By majoring in Biblical Studies at Providence University College, you’ll expand your biblical knowledge so that you can serve as an effective Christian leader – in the church or in your chosen career.
-Your studies will span across other disciplines, providing you with a deep foundation for your future.
-You’ll learn from experienced faculty, who – as Christian mentors – will provide the spiritual guidance you need, in your studies and in your life.
-Through your Field Education requirement, you’ll take the knowledge you’ve gained in the classroom and put it into practical expression in the real world.
+By majoring in Biblical Studies at Providence University College, you’ll expand your biblical knowledge so that you can serve as an effective leader in the church, in parachurch organizations, or in any chosen career.
+Your studies will span across other disciplines, providing you with a broad and deep foundation for your future.
+You’ll learn from experienced faculty who will provide the guidance you need – in your academic pursuits and your spiritual life.
+Through your Field Education requirement, you’ll also take the knowledge you’ve gained in the classroom and put it into practical expression in the real world.

 Major Options